AdobeDocs/experience-manager-65.pt-BR/help/sites-developing/getting-started.md

 ---
 title: Introdução ao desenvolvimento do AEM Sites - Tutorial de WKND
-seo-title: Introdução ao desenvolvimento do AEM Sites - Tutorial de WKND
+seo-title: Getting Started Developing AEM Sites - WKND Tutorial
 description: Novo no desenvolvimento de AEM?
-Precisa de uma atualização das práticas recomendadas?
-Este é o lugar para o start!
-A meta para este tutorial de várias partes é ensinar um desenvolvedor que é novo em AEM como implementar um site na AEM usando os mais recentes padrões e tecnologias.
+Precisa de um revisor sobre as práticas recomendadas?
+Este é o lugar para começar!
+O objetivo deste tutorial de várias partes é ensinar um desenvolvedor novo a AEM como implementar um site no AEM usando os padrões e tecnologias mais recentes.
-seo-description: Novo no desenvolvimento de AEM?
-Precisa de uma atualização das práticas recomendadas?
-Este é o lugar para o start!
-A meta para este tutorial de várias partes é ensinar um desenvolvedor que é novo em AEM como implementar um site na AEM usando os mais recentes padrões e tecnologias.
+seo-description: New to developing AEM?
+Need a refresher on best practices?
+This is the place to start!
+The goal for this multi-part tutorial is to teach a developer who is new to AEM how to implement a website in AEM using the latest standards and technologies.
 uuid: 12861ca8-b5b9-404e-9788-9d13aa7c5a68
 contentOwner: User
 products: SG_EXPERIENCEMANAGER/6.5/SITES